lararosekelley/dotfiles/content/.config/herdr/local-plugins/default-session/README.md

   PR for the current branch, else the newest open PR, else the repo's own session.
 - All splits are even. `prefix+=` puts them back that way after resizing.
-- Spaces holding a running program or an agent are never rebuilt, on startup or by hand.
+- Tabs holding a running program or an agent are never rebuilt on startup, and neither are the spaces they live in.
 - The startup hook waits for the root pane to finish sourcing rc files before deciding whether anything is running in it.
 Judging that on one sample reads a shell still loading `.bashrc` as busy.